-The standardized COA budgets at the Ocean Corp are calculated annually and can be obtained by contacting the Financial Aid Office.
+The standardized COA budgets at the Ocean Corporation are calculated annually and can be obtained by contacting the Financial Aid Office.
 While most students will fall into one of the standardized budgets, your individual budget may be customized to meet your specific enrollment circumstances.
-Your individual COA budget will be provided to you in your award letter after completion of your financial aid application.
+Your individual COA budget will be provided to you in your offer letter after completion of your financial aid application.

 If you have any questions about program costs, direct costs, indirect costs or how your financial aid is calculated, please visit the Financial Aid Office.
 We’ll be happy to help you!

 The Ocean Corporation provides an electronic Net Price Calculator to allow students and families to create an estimate of costs and financial aid.
 Please click on the link to access the estimator program.
 Please remember that this is ONLY A ROUGH ESTIMATE.
 For more accurate information about program costs and available financial aid, please visit the Financial Aid Office.